How to Install Chkrootkit on Debian 12, 11, or 10

 This command shows the installed Chkrootkit version, verifying the software’s correct installation and operation.

-After successfully compiling Chkrootkit, it is advisable to move the Chkrootkit directory to a more standard location within the file system and make the executable accessible system-wide.
+After compiling Chkrootkit, it’s best to move it to a standard location in the file system and make the executable accessible system-wide.
 A common practice is to place such software in /usr/local/bin for global accessibility.

 Start by moving the Chkrootkit directory to /usr/local/share.
-First, ensure that you are in the parent directory of the Chkrootkit directory (one level above chkrootkit-{your-version-number}).
-Then, execute the following command:
+First, make sure you are in the parent directory of the Chkrootkit directory (one level above chkrootkit-{your-version-number}).
+Then, run the following command:

 sudo mv chkrootkit-{your-version-number} /usr/local/share/chkrootkit